canonical/cloud-init/doc/rtd/reference/datasources/scaleway.rst

 Scaleway
 ********
-`Scaleway`_ datasource uses data provided by the Scaleway meta-data service to do initial configuration of the network services.
+`Scaleway`_ datasource uses data provided by the Scaleway instance metadata service to do initial configuration of the network services.

-The meta-data service is reachable at the following addresses :
+The instance metadata service is reachable at the following addresses :

 * IPv4: ``169.254.42.42``
 * IPv6: ``fd00:42::42``